 It is often said that Japanese is one of the most difficult languages in the world.
 One of the reasons would be the fact that it basically consists of three different character sets: Hiragana (ひらがな), Katakana (カタカナ), and Kanji (漢字).
 Each of them has unique features, and can be used in sentences depending on the context.

-Besides that, Japanese learners would face complicated grammars and also discourage them to keep their journey to master the language.
+Besides that, Japanese learners would face complicated grammar and also discourage them from continuing their journey to master the language.
 But hang in there, this article is a good starter for beginners who are interested in Japanese, or for those who are planning to visit Japan on their vacation.
 Let’s learn the concept of Japanese language and some basic Japanese phrases you can use on your Japan trip!

 What is Hiragana?

 Hiragana (ひらがな) is the most basic character in the form of Japanese writing.
 Children start to learn them at an early age in kindergarten or preschool.

 It consists of 46 letters, each of which represents the corresponding alphabet used in Japanese writing.
 They are usually listed according to a Japanese alphabetical order starting with “あいうえお” (a i u e o).